MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/pricing-apis.md

 The mainline use case of the CalculateSalesDocument API is pricing calculation for scenarios where full cart context doesn't persist (such as sales quote).
 There are also scenarios in point of sale (POS) and e-commerce that could benefit from this capability to further entice customers to add products to cart as the price could be lowered when calculated as a set (for example, discrete bundles, linked or recommended products, or products that have already been added to the cart).

-The data model for both request and response of this API is **Cart** (in the context of this API, we name it **SalesDocument**).
-Since most of the properties are optional, and only a few of them impact the pricing calculation, in order to avoid confusion, only those pricing related fields are listed below, and we recommend not to involve any other fields in the API request.
+The data model for both request and response of this API is **Cart**, but in the context of the CalculateSalesDocument API it is named **SalesDocument**.
+Since most of the properties are optional and only a few of them impact the pricing calculation, only pricing related fields are listed in the following table.
+It is not recommended to involve any other fields in the API request.

-The scope of the API is to calculate prices and discounts only, taxes or charges aren't involved.
+The scope of the CalculateSalesDocument API is to calculate prices and discounts only, taxes or charges aren't involved.

-The input parameters inside the object named salesDocument are listed below.
+The input parameters inside the object named **salesDocument** are listed below.

 | Name             	| Sub name             	| Type                          	| Required / Optional                             	| Description                                                                                                                                                                                                           	|
 |------------------	|----------------------	|-------------------------------	|-------------------------------------------------	|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------	|